Saturday 29 August

-Meat (back again!), fish, cheese, veg, fruit, eggs, wine, beer, butter, raw milk, bread, charcuterie, store cupboard refills, cleaning product refills, bee friendly and herb plants, gluten free, vegan, salads, cakes, pastries, lunch, gifts, coffee & music.
+Meat, fish, cheese, veg, fruit, eggs, wine, butter, raw milk, bread, charcuterie, store cupboard refills, cleaning product refills, bee friendly and herb plants, gluten free, vegan, salads, cakes, pastries, lunch, gifts, coffee, music

-Cheese from Blackwoods Cheese: Dave tells me to expect “regular deliciousness tomozza”.
-Thanks for that Dave!
-Blackwood’s Cheese are an artisan cheesemonger based in Brockley, who use organic milk from Kent.
+Cheese from Blackwoods Cheese: We like this new blog about cheesemaker Dave.
+Blackwood’s Cheese are an artisan cheesemonger based in Brockley, who use organic milk from Kent, and also have a selection of cheeses from Neal’s Yard.

-You can place an order in advance, or make a special request by phone on 01342 822906, by email on [email protected] and on Twitter @FishmongersFR Veasey and Sons.
+There will be more coming in tonight as always.
+We will have it weighed in and at the market within hours.
+See you all tomorrow!
+Dan” You can place an order in advance, or make a special request by phone on 01342 822906, by email on [email protected] and on Twitter @FishmongersFR Veasey and Sons.
 Find their recipe page here and here’s one for Fisherman’s Pie.
-Been wondering where Veasey’s stands on the seal shootings in Scotland?
-Check below for their statement.

 Antenna Cafe: will be open all day for coffee, cake or glass of something stronger if you prefer.